OutlierVentures/QTM-Interface/README.md

 ## Motivation for the radCAD Extension

-The goal of the QTM radCAD integration is to extend and to improve the static high-level approach of the QTM spreadsheet model, developed by Outlier Ventures.
+The goal of the QTM radCAD integration is to extend and to improve the static high-level approach of the QTM spreadsheet model to a more flexible and dynamic one.
+With the radCad integration one should be able to perform parameter sweeps and optimizations.
+Furthermore it opens up the capabilities for more dynamic agent behaviors, Monte Carlo runs, and Markov decision trees, which reflect a more realistic approximation of a highly non-linear web3 token ecosystem.

 ## Development Roadmap